 You will sense that Out of This World is something special right from the start, even before the game proper begins.
 The introductory sequence reveals that you are Lester, a young physics professor who suddenly finds himself in a strange alien world after a lightning bolt struck the gigantic particle accelerator he was experimenting with.
 This sequence has one of the best use of camera angles I have ever seen in games: you will see various cinematographic touches (e.g. Lester walking toward the camera, which then zooms to his back) that are common to movies but rarely seen on the computer.

 In every respect, Out of This World is a masterpiece.
 The only gripe I have is that you can only save at predetermined points throughout the game, similar to console games.
 Since the later stages are very difficult and save points are few and far between, this means you will have to replay them over and over until you get it right.
-Regardless, this is one game you will want to persevere to see the ending.
-I spent countless hours with the game, gritting my teeth all the way through, but I was sorry to see it end.
+Regardless, this is one game you will want to persevere through.
+I spent countless hours with the game, gritting my teeth all the way, and was sorry to see it end.
 Also, as a side note, the ending music theme is among the best music I have ever heard in any game, although the ending sequence is disappointingly short.
-Overall, a classic game that defies the action genre?so much so that I insist on calling it an "adventure" game.
-With excellent plot, atmosphere, and ingenious survival-for-the-fittest physical puzzles that fit perfectly with the game world, Out of This World is an action adventure the likes of which none has ever seen.
+Overall, a classic game that defies the tropes of the action genre.
+With excellent plot, atmosphere, and ingenious survival-of-the-fittest physical puzzles that fit perfectly with the game world, Out of This World is an action-adventure the likes of which none has ever seen.
 An absolute must-have, and a much superior game to spiritual sequels Flashback and Fade to Black.
-If you want to play a true sequel, check out Heart of the Alien that was released exclusively for the SEGA CD system - downloadable from this site.
+If you want to play a true sequel, check out Heart of the Alien that was released exclusively for the SEGA CD system.Reviewed by: Underdogs